Prison Officer Compensation Claims

 A financial reward will compensate you for the pain and suffering caused by your injuries, and will also help to support you while you are recovering.
 Compensation can cover the cost of unexpected medical bills, rehabilitation and any required care from family and friends.
 In addition, compensation will cover any time you have taken off work due to your injury.

-How much is your factory accident claim worth?
+How much is your prison officer compensation claim worth?